compilit/ssimpl/docs/index.md

 The ledger described in the specification has certain requirements tied to it.
 For example: it should be decentralised, and it must be append-only.
 Research for the right technology is still ongoing.
 We've had successful experiments with the IPFS.
 But blockchains like Arweave are still undergoing investigation.
+At the moment, a simple GitLab repository is used to store the ledger.
+Since entities that are allowed to mutate the ledger are limited, and DoaToa is still in the POC phase, this ought to be enough.

 ## 2.3 Security